 Kimberly has climbed in the Tetons, Wind Rivers, Sinks Canyon and Wild Iris in Wyoming; in Eldorado Canyon, the Flatirons, and Boulder Canyon in Colorado; at the City of Rocks in Idaho; and in the Needles in South Dakota.
-When not in the Tetons, she lives in Sacramento, CA with her partner.
+When not in the Tetons, she lives in Sacramento, CA.

 In addition to Exum, she helps people figure out what they’re meant to do – and do it – through her life/career coaching business, Coaching Heights.
 She is also working on a project about the history of Exum Mountain Guides and is collecting material from guides, office staff, and clients alike – please contact her to share your stories!